Admissible Information Structures, Immersion, and the Order of Non-Anticipative Aggregation: Introduction

 \section{Introduction}

-The fundamental theorem of asset pricing characterizes the absence of arbitrage through the existence of an equivalent martingale measure relative to a filtration and a notion of admissible trading.
-Beginning with the seminal work of Harrison and Kreps \cite{harrison1979martingales} and Harrison and Pliska \cite{harrison1981martingales}, and extended to general semimartingale models by Delbaen and Schachermayer \cite{delbaen1994general}, this framework provides the foundation of modern continuous-time asset pricing.
-A defining feature of the theory is that martingale pricing is inherently conditional on both the information structure and the admissibility constraints imposed on trading strategies.
+The fundamental theorem of asset pricing characterises absence of arbitrage through the existence of an equivalent local martingale measure relative to a fixed filtration and a class of admissible trading strategies \cite{HarrisonKreps1979,HarrisonPliska1981,DelbaenSchachermayer1994}.
+The enlargement-of-filtrations theory studies how martingale properties change when the filtration is refined \cite{Jeulin1980,Jacod1985,Protter2004}.
+This paper concerns the intermediate object: the filtration treated not as a fixed primitive but as an \emph{admissible information structure} constrained by non-anticipativity, and the question of when locally valid such structures can be combined.

-In the classical formulation, the filtration is treated as an exogenous primitive.
-Pricing, hedging, and questions of market completeness are studied conditional on a fixed information structure, and market incompleteness is typically reflected in the non-uniqueness of equivalent martingale measures \cite{duffie2001dynamic,karatzas1998brownian}.
-A large literature analyzes the implications of this multiplicity for valuation, hedging, and risk sharing while maintaining the filtration as given.
-Closely related work in the theory of enlargement of filtrations studies how martingale and semimartingale properties change when a fixed filtration is refined \cite{jeulin1980semi,jeulin1985grossissements}.
-These approaches provide powerful tools for analyzing information effects, but they do not address whether distinct locally valid information structures can be made globally compatible under admissibility and non-anticipativity.

-This paper adopts a complementary perspective.
-Rather than taking the information structure as fixed, we treat it as an endogenous object constrained by admissibility and time-ordering, and ask whether there exists a single admissible filtration under which martingale pricing can be achieved simultaneously for all admissible assets.
-This question is not addressed by standard incompleteness results, which presuppose a common filtration from the outset, nor by the enlargement-of-filtrations literature, which studies refinements of a given filtration rather than the compatibility of distinct minimal ones.

-Our analysis begins locally.
-For any finite group of traded assets, we show that whenever martingale pricing is feasible under some admissible filtration, it is already feasible under a canonical reduced filtration generated by the asset prices themselves.
-These pricing-sufficient filtrations are minimal, unique up to null sets, and determined entirely by no-arbitrage and admissibility.
-They support conditional risk-neutral valuation, are stable under restriction of the asset set, and remain compatible under pairwise aggregation when a common equivalent martingale measure exists.

-The main contribution of the paper is to show that such local and pairwise compatibility does not, in general, extend globally.
-Under admissibility constraints, time-ordering, and the presence of multiple independent unspanned finite-variation drivers, there exists no admissible filtration and no equivalent probability measure under which all asset prices are jointly local martingales.
-The obstruction is sharp and minimal: with a single unspanned driver global martingale pricing is possible; with two independent drivers pairwise compatibility can be maintained; and failure arises for the first time with three drivers.
-We further show that this non-existence result is equivalent to the failure of admissible dynamic completeness, thereby placing the obstruction squarely within the classical no-arbitrage framework.